aimeos/aimeos-docs/src/cronjobs/product-csv-import.md

 ## Product

 Several product relations can be part of each CSV line.
-Supported domain item key is only
+Supported domain item key is only:

 ```php
 [